 Your group can choose how close to, or distant from, the process of giving you want to be.
 You can choose the parts you want to be involved in – like visiting the chosen charities – and the parts that you prefer to leave to the Community Foundation.

-You become part of a community of donors helping to make your region a better place – and that’s got to be good for everyone.
+You become part of a community of donors helping to make your region a better place.